 It gets a little trickier to choose if you have younger kids.
 Disneyland, while not specifically focused on younger children, does have a lot to offer them.

 Fantasyland in Disneyland Park, for instance, does have quite a few rides for younger kids.
-But, there are attractions in the park that younger kids won’t be able to ride.
+But there are attractions in the park that younger kids can't ride.
 This can be good if you have kids in different age ranges, however.

 Disneyland also has character greetings that some kids may love (and others may be afraid of).

-Overall, this comes down to what types of things your kids like.
-If you are traveling exclusively with younger kids (who aren’t specifically Disney character fans), LEGOLAND may be the easier option.
+Overall, it comes down to what your kids like.
+If you are traveling exclusively with younger kids (who aren't specifically Disney character fans), LEGOLAND may be the easier option.

 Location